Aegisub/aegisite/source/docs/3.1/Editing_Subtitles.html.md

 1. Effect for this line.
 There are a few predefined effects which can be applied via this field, but renderer support for them is spotty and using [[override tags|ASS_Tags]] is nearly always a better idea.
-This is commonly uses as a metadata field for automation scripts.
+This is commonly used as a metadata field for automation scripts.
+1. The number of characters on the longest line of this subtitle.
 1. Layer for this line.
 If you override positioning with an [[override tag|ASS_Tags]] so that two or more lines are displayed on top of each other, this field controls which one is drawn where; higher layer numbers